wslider/journal_entry/README.md

 ## journal_entry

-Template Form to Generate Timestamped Notes and Journal Entries
+# 📓Template Form to Generate Timestamped Notes and Journal Entries

-* Version 1.0 :
+* 🌲Version 1.0 :
 - Form for Daily Review Entries
 - Prints to Page for easy copy and paste
     - adds a timestamp at the bottom

-## Additional features will be added in future versions ..
+## 🏔️ Additional features will be added in future versions ..

 * Including options to create:
 - quick notes